How Much Does Good User Interface Design Matter?

 For example, we can look at how last year we saw more and more sites going with hidden navigation as users became tired of clunky navigation bars crowding out their mobile screens, or how card design became popular because it made content consumption on mobile devices so much easier.

 UI affects how users feel about your website and that determines whether they’ll hang around or bounce out of town.
-There’s no reason to lose a customer to the competition over something as simple and straightforward as great UI design.
+There’s no reason to lose a customer to the competition over something as simple and straightforward as good user interface design.

 UI design is one of the easiest ways to encourage visitors to engage and eventually become customers.
 After your UX strategy, and all that it entails, make sure that your UI design is on point for success.